AlizerUncaged/desktop-waifu/readme.md

 By harnessing the power of the current technologies we have, we can turn the voices in our heads into reality.

 ## ✨ Features
 - 💬 Easy to Use: AI Waifu Assistant is very user-friendly, even for those who are not tech-savvy.
-With just one click install and run, you can start talking to your waifu in no time.
-- 🗣️ Casual Conversations: AI Waifu Assistant is perfect for roleplaying or just having a casual conversation with your own waifu.
+- 🗣️ Casual Conversations: AI Waifu Assistant is perfect for roleplaying, asking questions, or just having a casual conversation with your own waifu.
 You can talk to her about anything and everything under the sun!
 - 🎨 Customizable Characters: With the help of vtuber-studio, you can easily create your own character and give them a unique look that matches your personality.
+The perfect way to give voice to your inner demons, without actually summoning them in the physical world.
 - 🧩 Modular and customizable!
 Want to use ElevenLabs for the voice instead of Voicevox?
 Want to change the output language to English?
 Do it your way!

 ## 🚀 Running